wp-plugins/ultimate-under-construction/readme.txt

 == Frequently Asked Questions ==

-= When you plugin is active it kills my Theme Options page. =
+= When the plugin is active it kills my Theme Options page. =

 This was due to an oversight in the UUC-Script.js file.
 This has been fixed and updating to the most recent version of my plugin should fix the issue.